kayikalvin/MNIST-Digit-Classification-with-Neural-Network/README.md

-## Deep Learning Image Prediction Workflow
+## Deep Learning Image Predictor Workflow
 This code snippet demonstrates the process of predicting a handwritten digit from an image using a deep learning model.
 The following steps outline the operations performed, along with the reasons for each step and how they contribute to the overall prediction process.

 1. Input Image Path